 If you are buying store-bought, this is my go-brand and can be found in most stores.
 But if you plan a little bit in advance, making it at home is just too easy.

-- 1 whole onion, cut into quarters (skin on)
+- 1 Onions, cut into quarters (skin on)

-- In a small dish, mix together salt with seasoning mixture
+- In a small dish, mix together salt with Italian seasoning mixture

 - Place the carrots, celery, and onion pieces in the bottom of the instant pot.